knopgm/App-Chat/README.md

 ####:pushpin: Project dependencies

-The project was entirely build using **React Native** framework, which is a technologie readable in Android and iOS apps with one code base.
+The project was build using **React Native** framework, which is a technologie readable in Android and iOS apps with one code base.

+Another highlights:

+- Gifted Chat (UI library)